May 12, 2003

 When I am not at tournaments I like to spend time with my friends and family.

-I enjoy reading and listening to music.
+reading and listening to music.
 When I am at events I try to leave the

-club as soon as I can so I can go back to my room and relax listening to music
+as I can so I can go back to my room and relax listening to music

-or reading a good book.
+or reading a

 What tournament do you look forward to the most each year, and why?